 Diane of Lady Sweet Cakes has been delivering home-cooked donuts via Etsy since 2014 and has a dedicated following with nearly 500 five star reviews

 Donut of the month means donuts all the time

 Homestyle donuts aren’t as gourmet looking

 Needs extra lead time for baking and delivery

 The Etsy account we truly deserve is Lady Sweet Cakes.
 Its founder Diane has been serving up North Carolina doughnuts since 2014 on Etsy.

-Her donut game is deep with beautifully-frosted Irish Cremes and sprinkled Mardi Gras King Cake-inspired donuts, and you can even pick up some Vintage Victorian Bird Cage cookies.
+Her donut game is deep with beautifully-frosted Irish cremes and carrot cake donuts, and you can even pick up some Italian Neapolitan cookies.
 Lady Sweet Cakes is the historian of bakers and she isn’t afraid of special requests, so get creative and send some her way.